jannfis/ansible-kubernetes-centos7/README.md

 $ ansible-playbook -u root kubernetes-cluster.yml -e kubernetes_cleanup=true
 ```
 This will revert (almost) all changes done by the play and deinstall all Kubernetes components from the *master* and *worker* nodes.

-## Features:
-All features are optional and can be toggled on/off depending on your requirements.

-- A Flannel overlay network (using default network 10.244.0.0/16 for pods)
-- A Metal-LB load balancer using L2 provisioning (configurable provisioning network)
-- GlusterFS setup with heketi for automatic provisioning of volumes (requires dedicated storage)

 ## Pre-requisites